20 Best Dating App Opening Lines

 4. I’m going camping with my bestie next month.
 What fun stuff have you got coming up?

-To make your online dating game even stronger, you should keep these 20 Things She Always Wants You To Say in mind.
+To make your online dating game even stronger, you should learn the 20 Things She Always Wants You To Say.

 Compliment them on something other than looks.